 Covid-19 has made budgets tighter for many of us, and saving on bills is one of the best ways to cut living costs straight away.
 In as little as three weeks, you could be enjoying lower payments – and better customer service.
 You won't need anyone to come into your home, either, as energy provider switches are all done remotely.

 Energy prices vary by postcode and individual energy usage, so we have used 'dummy' houses and average energy usage for a quick comparison.
-Below, we've listed a range of deals for both a two bedroom flat in London, and a three bedroom house outside London so you can see roughly how the prices compare.
+Below, we've listed a range of deals for different parts of the UK.

 The deals below are based on a two bedroom flat in Greater London.
-The links below will take you through to the energy supplier's website where you can type in your postcode for a definitive quote.
+The links below will take you through to our comparison tool where you can type in your postcode for a definitive quote.
 Remember: the final price you'll pay will always depend on how much energy you actually use.

 By average price: low to high